w3club/MonadTestnet_2025/README.md

 - npm run generate - (run utils/wallet_generator.js - allowing you to generate new addresses to participate in Monad Testnet)

 Good Luck! :)

+## Requieriments

+1. Set your 2CAPTCHA API on "solve_captcha.py" using "nano faucets/official_faucet/solve_captcha.py" - (currently officialfaucet no working at all)